User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Methods

 \subsection{User Study}

-\paragraph{Scenarios and LLM-generated responses} For the user study, we first needed a series of privacy-sensitive scenarios.
-We randomly selected 90 scenarios from the PrivacyLens dataset~\cite{shao_privacylens_2024}, a dataset developed to help with evaluating LLMs' ability to preserve private information in everyday contexts used by many prior works~(e.g.,~\cite{chen_obvious_2025,zhou_rescriber_2025,zhang_privacy_2025,li_1-2-3_2025,yu_survey_2025}).
-Each scenario includes contextual information (e.g., notes taken during a meeting, email history) and a task (e.g., writing a meeting summary, replying to an email).
-Both contextual information and the task were in json format from PrivacyLens.
-We converted the scenarios into HTML without changing the content in order to present them to participants in a readable format.
-We provide an example of what participants saw in~\cref{fig:scenario-example}.

-For each scenario, we used OpenAI's ChatGPT-5 (\emph{GPT-5}) to generate a response with the \emph{privacy-enhancing} prompt from the PrivacyLens paper~\cite{shao_privacylens_2024}.
-We chose the privacy-enhancing prompt because Shao et~al.\ have shown that it lowers the likelihood of LLMs leaking secrets.
-GPT-5 was chosen as it is one of the newest and best performing LLMs, according to the LMArena\footnote{\url{https://lmarena.ai/leaderboard}}, that we had access to.

-\paragraph{Recruitment} We recruited participants using Prolific, an online crowdsourcing platform used for recruiting research participants\footnote{\url{https://www.prolific.com/}}.
-Participants had to be at least 18 years old, fluent in English, and located in the United States to be eligible.
-We received 95 completed surveys and rejected one due to the participant providing text that did not answer the question to all open-ended questions.
+\paragraph{Recruitment} We recruited participants using Prolific\footnote{\url{https://www.prolific.com/}}, an online crowdsourcing platform used for research popular among prior work (e.g.,~\citet{shao_privacylens_2024,tang_replication_2022,wu_estimating_2025}).
+Participants had to be at least 18 years old, fluent in English, and located in the U.S. to be eligible.

-\paragraph{Survey} Potential participants clicked on our study through the link on Prolific first encountered an informed consent form.
-Participants who agreed to participate and met all the requirements proceeded to the survey.
-Within the survey, we first showed participants an example scenario, and LLM-generated response, along with instructions on how to complete the survey.
-Participants were then asked to answer seven survey questions, three on helpfulness and four on privacy-preserving quality, about the LLM-generated response to the scenario.
-We provide an example of what participants saw in~\cref{fig:scenario-example}.
-For each participant, this process repeated with five different scenarios.
-Each scenario was shown to five participants, so we could collect evaluations from participants with varying perspectives.
+\paragraph{Survey} Potential participants accessed our study through a link on Prolific first encountered an informed consent form.
+Those who consented and met eligibility requirements proceeded to the survey.
+We first showed participants an example scenario, LLM response, along with instructions on how to complete the survey.
+Participants were then asked to evaluate five randomly selected scenarios.
+We provide an example scenario in~\cref{fig:scenario-example}.